Pros / The interface is intuitive and well designed.

 Forte Home 9 has an intuitive, streamlined interface that makes it easy to start notating a song idea within the first five minutes of opening the software.
 The recently improved music ribbon sits atop your score and includes all the important input and editing tools needed to add notes, accents, dynamics, lyrics and chords to your final composition.
 This is great music notation software for musicians who want to quickly write parts for bandmates and take them to the stage with Forte’s free companion reader mobile app.

 The Music Palette makes it easy to enter notes with your mouse.
 To place notes, you select the duration from the Notes tab, then click on the appropriate line on the staff.
 The music ruler appears around each measure where you enter notes to help you add them exactly where you want them.

 Some of the other programs we tested require you to specifically select a rest and then manually place it on the score.
 However, Forte recognizes the number of counts missing from a measure and automatically adds the appropriate rests, which can speed up your workflow.
 You can also add notes using your computer's keyboard, the newly added virtual piano or a MIDI keyboard.

 Another feature added to Forte in the latest update is the Forte Scan App.
-Unlike the Notion 6 app, this companion mobile app is free and allows you to take a picture of a score with your Android or iOS device and send it to your PC to edit or export in a different format.
-Forte isn’t compatible with Mac computers, like Musescore 2 is, but its apps are available for iOS devices like iPhone and iPad.
+Unlike the Notion 6 app, it is free and allows you to take a picture of a score with your Android or iOS device and send it to your PC to edit or export in a different format.
+Forte isn’t compatible with Mac computers like Musescore 2 is, but its apps work on iOS devices like iPhones and iPads.

 Forte has one of the best volume mixers we tested.
 You can use it to import audio to play in conjunction with your composition.
 In addition, you can use the mixer to control the volume and panning and to manipulate the pitch of each instrument in your composition.
 Once you get it sounding just right, you can export an MP3 or WAV audio file to share with your fellow musicians.